ronoaldo/apigee-demos/README.md

 access Bigquery public data and also has the Bigquery Job User role.

-After you deploy/import your bundle, go to the Develop tab and edit the Target Endpoint bigquery-v2, and change the URL final part to match your Google Cloud Project ID.
+After you deploy/import your bundle, go to the Develop tab and edit the Target Endpoint bigquery, and change the URL final part to match your Google Cloud Project ID.
 Deploy this changed version to the eval environment.

 ### Setup to use a Test VM